Socialist Australia

 Types of Socialism

-Forms of socialism range from democratic socialism (a mixed economy where the public owns key industries, like coal, electricity, water and gas, etc and shares the income, but allows private industry to operate elsewhere) to state socialism (where the state controls all of the means of production and decides what to produce and how to produce it).
+A simple definition of socialism must note that forms of socialism range from democratic socialism (a mixed economy where the public owns key industries, but allows private industry to operate elsewhere) to state socialism (where the state controls all the means of production and decides what to produce centrally).

 There have been different types of socialism proposed, but all involve some level of public ownership.

-• Democratic socialism is a type of socialism that calls for a socialist society that is democratically run.
+• Democratic socialism is a type of socialism that argues for a socialist society where the state owns crucial key industries, with remaining industries owned by private companies.

 • Utopian socialism is a type of socialism that calls for public ownership in a socialist society that is run according to socialist ideals.